sil-org/terraform-aws-idp/terraform/050-pw-manager/README.md

-# 050-pw-manager - ECS service for password manager API and S3 config for UI
+# Terraform module for Password Manager API ECS service

 This module is used to create an ECS service running the password manager API.

 The password manager UI can be deployed using the [silinternatonal/pages/cloudflare](https://registry.terraform.io/modules/silinternational/pages/cloudflare/latest) module.